cypress-io/cypress-documentation/content/guides/end-to-end-testing/amazon-cognito-authentication.md

 })
 ```

-Secondly, we can use our `loginByCognito` command in the test.
-Below is our test
+Now, we can use our `loginByCognito` command in the test.
+Below is our test to
-to login as a user via [Amazon Cognito](https://aws.amazon.com/cognito),
+login as a user via [Amazon Cognito](https://aws.amazon.com/cognito), complete
-complete the onboarding process and logout.
+the onboarding process and logout.

 <Alert type="success">